MitanshuDS23/Weblar/README.md

 ## 🚀 Features List and Usage Guide

 ✅ **User Registration & Login**
-- Register a new account or log in with existing credentials.
-- JWT-based authentication protects API routes.
+Secure JWT-based registration and login allow authenticated access to the board and API.

 ✅ **Task Creation**
-- Any authenticated user can create a task with a title, description, priority, and assignment.
+Users can create tasks with a title, description, and priority.

-✅ **Task Assignment**
+✅ **Manual & Smart Assignment**
-- Assign tasks manually or use Smart Assign (see below).
+Tasks can be manually assigned to specific users or automatically assigned to the team member with the fewest active tasks using Smart Assign.

-✅ **Kanban Board**
+✅ **Kanban Board View**
-- Tasks appear under To Do, In Progress, and Done columns.
+Tasks are organized in three columns: To Do, In Progress, and Done.
+Users can collapse or expand columns as needed.

+✅ **Drag and Drop**
-- Tasks can be moved between stages with drag-and-drop, but only by their assignees.
+Tasks can be moved between columns via drag-and-drop.
+Only the assigned user can move their tasks.

 ✅ **Update Button**
-- Assigned users see an “Update” button on their tasks to move them forward in the workflow.
+Assigned users see an “Update” button on their tasks when they are in To Do or In Progress stages, allowing them to advance the task to the next stage without dragging.

-✅ **Smart Assign**
-- Auto-assigns a task to the user with the fewest active tasks.

 ✅ **Activity Log**
-- View a real-time log of all actions: created tasks, status updates, assignments, etc.
+All actions (task creation, assignment, updates, deletions) are logged and displayed in a real-time activity log.

+✅ **Real-Time Collaboration**
+All changes are broadcast live to all users through Socket.IO, ensuring everyone sees updates immediately.

 ✅ **Conflict Handling**
-- Only the assigned user can move or update their tasks; conflicts with simultaneous edits are handled using optimistic locking (task versioning).
+Each task uses a version field for optimistic locking.
+When a user updates a task, the backend checks if the version matches; if not, it rejects the update to prevent overwriting concurrent changes.

 ---

 ## ⚡ Explanations for Smart Assign and Conflict Handling Logic

 ### 🔹 Smart Assign
-- When a user clicks **Smart Assign**, the backend counts the number of active tasks (tasks not in Done) for each user.
-- It selects the user with the fewest active tasks and assigns the task to them.
+When a user clicks the **Smart Assign** button on a task, the backend queries all users and counts their active tasks (tasks not in Done).
+It assigns the task to the user with the fewest active tasks, balancing the workload automatically.
-- This balances workload automatically across team members.

 ### 🔹 Conflict Handling
-- Each task has a `version` field (optimistic locking).
-- When updating or moving a task, the client sends the current version number along with the request.
-- The backend compares the version; if it doesn’t match the database value, it rejects the update, indicating a conflict (another user has changed the task).
-- This prevents overwriting someone else’s updates and keeps task data consistent.
+To avoid concurrent update issues, each task carries a `version` field.
+The frontend sends the task’s current version during updates.
+The backend compares it with the version in the database:
+- If they match, the update is allowed and the version is incremented.
+- If they don’t match, it means another user updated the task first, and the backend rejects the request, prompting the client to refresh task data.

 ---